mxagar/statistics_with_python_coursera/README.md

 # Statistics with Python - Coursera / University of Michigan

-My personal notes taken while following the Coursera Specialization ["Statistics with Python"](https://www.coursera.org/specializations/statistics-with-python), from the University of Michingan, hosted by Dr. Brenda Gunderson.
+These are my personal notes taken while following the Coursera Specialization ["Statistics with Python"](https://www.coursera.org/specializations/statistics-with-python), from the University of Michingan, hosted by Dr. Brenda Gunderson.

 The Specialization is divided in three courses and each of one has a subfolder with the course notes: